whosonfirst/go-webhookd/README.md

 wh_daemon.Start(ctx)
 ```

+Two important things to note:

-See the way we're using an `Insecure` receiver and a `PubSub` dispatcher with a `Null` transformation?
-All are these are discussed in detail below.
+* We're using an `Insecure` receiver with a `Null` transformation?
+These are included with the base `go-webhookd` package and are discussed in detail below.
+* We're using a `PubSub` dispatcher which is made available by importing the [go-webhookd-pubsub](https://github.com/whosonfirst/go-webhookd-pubsub) package.

 ## Sending stuff to webhookd